Jangama dhyana: Origins

 Jangama dhyana is an ancient meditation technique which involves concentrating the mind and sight between the eyebrows.
 According to Patanjali, this is one method of achieving the initial concentration (dharana: Yoga Sutras, III: 1) necessary for the mind to go introverted in meditation (dhyana: Yoga Sutras, III: 2).
 In the deeper practice of the Jangama dhyana technique, the mind concentrated between the eyebrows begins to automatically lose all location and focus on the watching itself.
 Eventually, the meditator experiences only the consciousness of existence and achieves Self Realization.
 Swami Vivekananda describes the process in the following way:

 When the mind has been trained to remain fixed on a certain internal or external location, there comes to it the power of flowing in an unbroken current, as it were, towards that point.
 This state is called dhyana.
 When one has so intensified the power of dhyana as to be able to reject the external part of perception and remain meditating only on the internal part, the meaning, that state is called Samadhi.

-The point between the eyebrows is referred to as the bhrikuti and symbolically as the ajna chakra, which means 'commanding circle.'
+The point between the eyebrows is referred to as the trikuti and symbolically as the ajna chakra, which means 'commanding circle.'
 When the mind becomes totally concentrated at this point, one becomes the commander of one's mind.
 Until then, the meditator will not have achieved self-mastery.
-The Bhagavad Gita describes the process and benefits of the meditation technique as follows:
+The Bhagavad Gita (Chapter 6, verses 27/28) describes the process and benefits of the meditation technique as follows: